dkundel/coderdojo-node-tutorial/node-session-1.md

 #### 3. Git

-This is the last thing we need.
+This is the last thing we need for now.
 Git is what we call a **version control system**.
 It allows you to track changes in your document and revert unwanted changes.
 We will learn more about it later.
-But for now we will install it because some things have dependencies on it and want to use the command prompt that comes with it.
+But for now we will install it because some things have dependencies on it and we want to use the command prompt that is being installed with it.
 To install it head to:

 https://git-scm.com/downloads